-TO THE REGISTERED OWNERS OF THE ABOVE-CAPTIONED BONDS:
+TO THE PURCHASERS OF THE BONDS:

-We have served as Bond Counsel in connection with the issuance by Commonwealth of Pennsylvania (the "Commonwealth") of its \$1,000,000,000 aggregate principal amount General Obligation Bonds, First Series of 2015 (the "Bonds").
-The Bonds are dated and bear interest from the date of issuance and delivery thereof and are being issued in registered form, without coupons, pursuant to (i) the provisions of Section 7 of Article VIII of the Constitution of the Commonwealth; (ii) the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended (the "Act"); and (iii) bond resolutions adopted by the Governor, the State Treasurer, and the Auditor General of the Commonwealth (collectively, the "Issuing Officials") on January 16, 2015, and on February 3, 2015 (collectively, the "Resolutions").
+We have served as Co-Bond Counsel to the Commonwealth of Pennsylvania (the "Commonwealth") in connection with the issuance of its \$460,000,000 General Obligation Bonds, Second Series of 2015, and \$782,425,000 First Refunding Series of 2015 (the "Bonds").
+The Bonds are issued under and pursuant to (i) Section 7 of Article VIII of the Constitution of the Commonwealth, (ii) the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1991-1, approved February 9, 1999, as amended (the "Act"), annual capital budget bills and various bond authorization bills enacted by the General Assembly, as amended, and (iii) bond resolutions adopted by the Governor, State Treasurer and Auditor General of the Commonwealth (collectively, the "Issuing Officials") on May 20, 2015 as amended May 26 and May 28, 2015 (the "Resolutions").
 Capitalized terms used herein but not defined shall have the meanings set forth in the Resolutions.